Kitware/itk-vtk-viewer/doc/content/docs/imjoy.md

 ### getViewMode()

 Set/get the viewer mode for the current primary view.
-Valid values: 'XPlane', 'YPlane', 'ZPlane', or 'VolumeRendering'.
+Valid values: 'XPlane', 'YPlane', 'ZPlane', or 'Volume'.

 ### getLayerNames()